tharsikan/OPEN-SSL_-KEY-TOOL/README.md

 **certreq :** create csr.

 ## Openssl
+By this we are gonna create single tier CA, so root CA and issuing CA are the same.
-**Create a folder _ open it in terminal**
+**Create a folder _Keys_ open it in terminal**
-It comes with JRE.
-use to create own public/private key pairs and associated certificates for use in self-authentication.
+1. `set RANDFILE= myRand`
+Openssl commands need to save a random seed information to a file _myRand_.

+2.